tarcisio-marinho/csvparser/README.md

     ok  	csvparser/src/validations	(cached)	coverage: 100.0% of statements

 ## The architecture
-I've chosen an this architecture because I wanted this code to be reusable for APIs, CLIs, web apps and so on.
+I've chosen this architecture because I wanted this code to be reusable for APIs, CLIs, web apps and so on.
 The parser library is agnostic.
 Also, I wanted it to be configurable, and extensible.
-Making easy to modify the required and unique fields (simply changing the configuration file) making easy to change, implement new features and new searchable fields (since we don't control the csvs input), and it's also easy to deploy new configurations.
+Making easy to modify the required and unique fields (simply changing the configuration file) making easy to change, implement new features and new searchable fields (since we don't control the CSVs input), and it's also easy to deploy new configurations.

 ## Next steps